lanl/scf/README.md

 The work is under LANL open source approval reference O4809.

 # Requirement
 `SCF` is written with Python, PyTorch, and PyTorch Lightning.
 Please install these package first.
-Other than that, `SCF` is self-consistent.

-The data generation depends on [RGM](https://github.com/lanl/rgm). `RGM` depends on [FLIT](https://github.com/lanl/flit).
+The data generation depends on [RGM](https://github.com/lanl/rgm), which depends on [FLIT](https://github.com/lanl/flit).

 We train the 2D models with a single GPU (NVIDIA RTX 3090).
 However, to train the 3D models, you will need multiple supercomputing-grade GPUs (e.g., NVIDIA A100), each with more than 40GB memory.